 - Interest on Car Loans and Other Consumer Loans is also calculated through Simple Interest Rate Formula.

-- Certificate of Deposits (CD) is also embedded with Simple Interest Rate feature.
+- Certificate of Deposits (CD) is also embedded with the Simple Interest Rate feature.

-- Bonds also pay simple interest in the form of coupon payment.
+- Bonds also pay simple interest in the form of coupon payments.

 Simple Interest Rate Calculator